FooBarShebang/phyqus_lib/Documents/References/UD001_base_classes.md

     print(err.Traceback.Info)
 ```

-This class also implements the arithmetic operations:

-* addition, subtraction, multiplication and division - with an instance of this class being either left or right operand, and the second operand being either a real number ('IS A' check) or an instance of an API compatible class (measurement with uncertainty, 'HAS A' check + 'IS A' check on its attributes)
+This class also implements the arithmetic operations: addition, subtraction, multiplication, division and exponentiation - with an instance of this class being either left or right operand, and the second operand being either a real number ('IS A' check) or an instance of an API compatible class (measurement with uncertainty, 'HAS A' check + 'IS A' check on its attributes)
-* exponentiation (power) - with an instance of this class being the left operand, and the right operand being a real number ('IS A check)

 The result of such an operation is always an instance of the **MeasuredValue** class.
 The augmented assigment versions of these operations are also supported.